Blackberry Velvet Gothic Cake: A Sinfully Delicious Delight

 Step 2: Prepare the Blackberry Puree

-In a blender, combine 2 cups of fresh or frozen blackberries and blend until smooth.
-Strain through a fine mesh sieve to remove seeds, yielding about 1 cup of puree.
+Blend 3 cups fresh or frozen blackberries until smooth.
+Strain to remove seeds to get about 1 ½ cups puree.

 Step 3: Mix Dry Ingredients